Good to know

 Upon arrival of your flight

-If special assistance is required you will be accompanied from the aircraft via arrival area including pass-control and baggage claim to the place of your onward journey (cash machine, car-park, shuttle-bus station, bus station to Frankfurt).
+If special assistance is required you will be accompanied from the aircraft via arrival area including pass-control and baggage claim to the place of your onward journey (cash machine, car-park, bus stations).

 Airline contacts for further information: